 Shaking my head, trying to knock the megaphone from the nasty's voice hand in my mind, I found the strength to blink.

-The man—the redeemer, to so-called priest, hadn't seen me.
-Swallowing thickly I had to realign and center or I was going to pass out from the shallow breaths I was currently panting.
+The man—the redeemer, a so-called priest, hadn't seen me.
+I worked to swallow the heavy lump in my tightened throat as I had to realign and center or I was going to pass out from the shallow breaths I was currently panting.
 I did not want to be weak or vulnerable in the same country as this—this thing in the cage.

 I could either continue to freak out or I could—